masteropen/goulmima-blog-bundle-/README.md

 Prerequisites
 =============

-This version of the bundle requires Symfony 4.3+.
+This version of the bundle requires Symfony 4.3 or higher.

 Installation
 ============